 For a weekly update on works currently on the Main Site, and their potential impact on staff and students, please click here.

-Projects on the Health Sciences campus include the new Centre for Experimental Medicine (completion 2015) and the rolling refurbishment of the Whitla Medical and the Pharmacy buildings (phased completion, late September/October 2014).
+Projects on the Health Sciences campus include the new Centre for Experimental Medicine (completion 2015) and the rolling refurbishment of the Whitla Medical and the Pharmacy buildings (phased completion, late October 2014).

 For a weekly update on works taking place on the Health Sciences Campus, and their potential impact on staff and students, please click here

-On the DKB/Ashby Site, the rolling refurbishment of buildings to provide world-class teaching and research facilities and enhance the student experience is continuing, with upgrades to the Ashby Lab Block (completion December 2014); the Northern Ireland Technology Centre (completion September 2014); and the Sonic Arts Research Centre (completion September/October 2014).
+On the DKB/Ashby Site, the rolling refurbishment of buildings to provide world-class teaching and research facilities and enhance the student experience is continuing, with upgrades to the Ashby Lab Block (completion December 2014); the Northern Ireland Technology Centre (completion November 2014); and the Sonic Arts Research Centre (completion November 2014).

 For a weekly update on works on the DKB/Ashby Site, and their potential impact on staff and students, please click here.